 - she has won 5 Grammy Awards, among many other music awards

-- in 2011, Forbes named her the #1 most powerful celebrity and #7 on its list of most powerful women
+- Forbes named her the #1 most powerful celebrity and #7 on its list of most powerful women

-- she is estimated to have earned over US$90 million as of August 2011
+- she is estimated to have earned over US $320 million

 If that’s not enough, the University of South Carolina has created a course, “Lady Gaga and the Sociology of Fame.”